What is TensorFlow Alternatives?

 Scikit-learn was released in the year 2007.
-It is an open source library which is used in machine learning.
+It is an open-source library that is used in machine learning.
 It was designed based on Matplotlib, SciPy, and NumPy concept.
-The scikit-learn framework does not concern about data loading and manipulating data rather it more concerned about on the data modeling.
+The scikit-learn framework does not concern about data loading and manipulating data rather it more concerned about data modeling.

 11. Apache Spark MLlib

 Apache Spark MLlib is another TensorFlow alternative.
 It is used as a distributed framework for machine learning.
-To Develop a project which is open source, Apache Spark Mllib is widely used as it mainly focuses on machine learning to make easy interface.
-It contains a library which is used for scalable vocational training.
+To Develop a project which is open-source, Apache Spark Mllib is widely used as it mainly focuses on machine learning to make easy interface.
+It contains a library that is used for scalable vocational training.
 It supports algorithms like decision trees, regression, clustering, and API at a higher level.